DBD-research-group/BirdSet/README.md

 The following steps are performed in `setup`:
 1. Data is loaded from disk with `_get_dataset` in which the transforms are applied

-For a detailed guide to using the GADME data pipeline and its many configuration options, see our comprehensive [GADME Data Pipeline Tutorial](notebooks/tutorials/gadme-pipeline_tutorial.ipynb).

 ## Transformations